silaspe/maths/docs/lambda.md

 $$ Fst((a, b)) = a $$

-$$ \text{And because this is the first pairwise function that I'm gonna derive, it has to use regular functions, so} $$
+$$ \text{And because this is the first pairwise function that I'm gonna derive, it has to use regular functions in it's definition, so} $$

 $$ Fst((a, b)) = (a, b)(f) = f(a, b) = a $$